UjangSnapDragon/CodaiCLI/README.md

 ## Ignored Files (.codaiignore)

-Codaicli uses a `.codaiignore` file similar to `.gitignore` to specify files and directories to ignore.
+CodaiCLI uses a `.codaiignore` file similar to `.gitignore` to specify files and directories to ignore.
 Create this file in your project root with patterns:

 ```
 # Comments start with #